jovotech/learn-jovo/news/2020-02-25-jovo-v3/README.md

 ## More Features

 That's not all yet.
 Over the last months, we made many changes to the Jovo code base before we decided to package everything into a `v3`.
-[You can find the CHANGELOG here](https://github.com/jovotech/jovo-framework/blob/master/CHANGELOG.md).
+You can find the CHANGELOG for [v2](https://github.com/jovotech/jovo-framework/blob/v2/CHANGELOG.md) and [v3](https://github.com/jovotech/jovo-framework/blob/master/CHANGELOG.md) on GitHub.

 Some of the features we're most excited about are:
 * [Conversational Components](#conversational-components)